cmmasaba/SlackScraper/README.md

 # Slack Scraper
 ## 1.0 Overview
-In this project I implement an `ELT (Extract Load Transform)` automation that accesses a<br>
-given Slack workspace using the Slack Web API and does the following:
+This `ELT (Extract Load Transform)` automation that accesses a given Slack workspace<br> using the Slack Web API and does the following:

-- Downloads all messages and threads in private and public channels.
+- Downloads all messages and threads in private channels in a workspace.
-- Downloads files and attachments related to each message or thread.
+- Downloads the files and attachments related to each message or thread.
+- Stores the messages and files in Google Cloud Storage
+- Loads the messages in BigQuery

 ### 1.1 Extract, Load, Transform
 The automation extracts data from Slack using the Web API, it then loads the data to Google<br>